miyaoka/japari-pedia/README.md

 # japari-pedia

-This chrome extension makes Wikipedia to Japari-Library.
+This Chrome extension turns Wikipedia into Japari-Library.

 Welcome to youkoso japari-park!